Website Accessibility Guide: WCAG 2.2, UX and Digital Quality

 - Cross-browser/device test: Run spot checks in Chrome, Safari, and Firefox with at least one screen reader.

-DBETA insight: As part of our DBETA Bones 8.0 maintenance cycle, we embed accessibility checks into regular QA sprints.
+DBETA insight: As part of our DBETA Bones 8.0: Research-Led Framework Engineering maintenance cycle, we embed accessibility checks into regular QA sprints.
 This means issues are caught early, keeping clients compliant and ensuring accessibility commitments don’t slip over time.

 Why Accessibility Matters to Us